ai-dev-2024/Rambler-Bangla/ledger/v28-provenance.md

 A. "to the <loan>" chain - "The office is next to the bazar." converted the entire sentence (function word "to" + one-word English gap "the" + strong loan "bazar" formed a locking chain of 2).
-B. Adjacent 2-strong islands - "Rahim Karim joined the call.", "He is my choto bhai.", "biye bari", "morog polao": a chain of exactly 2 strong words locked regardless of surrounding English density.
+B. Adjacent 2-strong islands - "Rahim Uddin joined the call.", "He is my choto bhai.", "biye bari", "morog polao": a chain of exactly 2 strong words locked regardless of surrounding English density.
 C. Zone-split misfire - "We visited Kali Bari during the festival week.": the